brzozia/OperatingSystems/README.md

 # OperatingSystems
 Solutions to tasks from Operating Systems classes at AGH UST.
+Tasks refers to Unix OS.